datavetaren/prologcoin/README.md

 For Mimblewimble transactions we'll see that, unfortunately, there needs to be a direct connection between sender and recipient of funds.
+This is in contrast with Bitcoin where the recipient just publish a receiving address and the sender of funds can just broadcast a transaction based on that address.

-What will become apparent later is that the owner of an UTXO needs to split his private key into a sum subset.
-For example, the sender needs to be able to rewrite:
+In Mimblewimble the owner of an UTXO may need to split his private key into a sum subset:

 ```
 P = b*G + v*H = (b1+b2+...+bn)*G + (v1+v2+...+vn)*H